PennyLaneAI/pennylane/doc/code/qml_debugging.rst

     circuit(1.2345)

-While executing this circuit once a `qml.breakpoint()` is encountered, an interactive debugging prompt is launched.
-The prompt specifies the path to the script along with the next line to be executed after the breakpoint.
+When this code reaches ``qml.breakpoint()`` it will pause and launch an interactive debugging prompt.
+The prompt specifies the path to the script and the next line to be executed after the breakpoint:

 .. code-block:: console